octopus-platform/joern/docs/source/installation.rst

   not build with Java 6.
 It has been tested with OpenJDK-7 but should also work fine with Oracle's JVM.

-- **Neo4J 1.9.7 Community Edition.**  The graph database `Neo4J
+- **Neo4J 1.9.8 Community Edition.**  The graph database `Neo4J
   <http://www.neo4j.org/download/other_versions>`_ provides access to
   the imported code.
-Note, that Joern has not been tested with the 2.0 branch of Neo4J.
+Note, that Joern *will not work with the 2.0 branch of Neo4J*.

 **Build Dependencies.** A tarball containing all necessary build-dependencies is available for download `here